First-Year Seminar

 FYS 147 Power Lunch: The Archaeology of Feasting (4 Credits)

 Throughout history, food and dining have formed some of the most fundamental expressions of cultural identity--in a very real sense, people are what they eat, and how they eat.
 This cross-cultural examination of the topic begins by exploring the various roles that feasting played in the world of the ancient Mediterranean, particularly the cultures of Greece and Rome.
 The class examines comparative material from contemporary societies.
 How does food define and create culture?
 In what ways does dining express or reinforce inequalities?
 These and other questions are tackled through the use of primary literature, anthropological studies and archaeological material, along with hands-on approaches.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {H}{S}

 Fall, Spring, Variable